Website icon Xpert.Digital

 The battery industry is developing rapidly.
 Three aspects in particular are in focus:

 • Sustainability: Recycling and the use of environmentally friendly materials are increasingly being prioritized.
-This is not only an environmental imperative, but also a strategic necessity given the limited availability of raw materials such as lithium and cobalt.
+This is not only an ecological imperative, but also a strategic necessity given the limited availability of raw materials such as lithium and cobalt.

-Importance for the energy transition
+Significance for the energy transition

 A market with potential and challenges